Leif Bloms

 Leif Bloms was a dansband in Växjö in Sweden. scoring chart successes at the Swedish album chart during the mid-late 1970s.

 Background

 The nucleus of the band was three brothers from Växjö.
 They tried to get a break for a few years when in 1958, they became known as Leif Blom's Orchestra.
 They debuted with the single "En liten gnista".
 Appearing on the popular television show in 1968, Nygammalt, they were seen and heard by an audience of three million.

 The 1968 line up of the group was Åke Blom (electric guitar), Gert Blom (trumpet, electric guitar); Leif Blom (organ), Sven Erik Hanson (bass, acoustic guitar), Hans Peter Heigis (drums), and Ingrid Jones (vocals).

 On 31 December 1995 the band was disbanded after singing and playing together for almost 40 years.

-One of the singers in the band was Lisa Magnusson.
+One of the singers in the band was Lisbeth Magnusson.
 According to an article on Sveriges Radio, she came on board in the 1970s.
 She is married to Hasse Magnusson, the saxophonist of the band Thorleifs.